 10. Making Turns

-When making 90 degree turns, remove the workpiece from the saw.
-Draw the wood towards you and then slide the blade along the line already cut.
-Now turn the wood, so it faces the new line and proceed with the cut.
+When making 90-degree turns, remove the workpiece from the saw.
+Then, draw the material toward you and slide the blade along the line you have already cut.
+Turn the wood so it faces the new line and then proceed with the cut.

 Quick Note